Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • nausea and vomiting;

-• increase in intracranial pressure;
+• increased intracranial pressure;

 • labored breathing;

-The severity of hypercapnia:
+Severity of hypercapnia:

-• Moderate- accompanied by euphoria, increased sweating, redness of the skin, changes in breathing, increased blood pressure, insomnia.
+• Moderate– accompanied by euphoria, increased sweating, redness of the skin, changes in breathing, increased blood pressure, and insomnia.

 • functional disorders in the capillary membrane.